This is the place: has up-and-coming Prestwich finally arrived?

 There are many popular places to eat in Prestwich village, including Panama Hatty’s, Croma, and Istanbul.
 But you can thank Michelin-trained Manchester chef Mary-Ellen McTague for putting Prestwich on the culinary map with her critically acclaimed restaurant, Aumbry.
 Unfortunately, the fine-dining restaurant closed in 2014 due to complications with the premises, but Mary-Ellen positively primed Prestwich for welcoming brave and experimental new concepts to the area.

-OSMA, which also opened in September 2020, serves a relaxed, healthy lunchtime menu of open Scandinavian sandwiches and hearty salads alongside fresh juices and great coffee.
+OSMA, which also opened in September 2020, is an upmarket Scandi restaurant serving a relaxed, healthy lunchtime menu of open Scandinavian sandwiches and hearty salads alongside fresh juices and great coffee.
 The head chef and proprietor Danielle Heron has worked in some of the top kitchens in the UK, and abroad including numerous Michelin Star awarded restaurants.
+No wonder it’s recommended in the Michelin Guide and serves the best Sunday roast around.

 Everyone should have a decent local Italian restaurant.
 Prestwich has got Babbo on Scholes Laneround the corner from Osma – serving affordable Italian classic dishes.
-Unfortunately, due to the pandemic this year, they’ve had to drastically adapt and temporarily become more of an Italian deli shop than a restaurant.
-So, for now, grab a takeaway, and why not have a glass of prosecco and some antipasti while you wait.
+They weathered the pandemic by adapting as an Italian deli shop but have since reopened to full capacity.

 Volunteer-run Prestwich Community Cinema holds monthly screenings at The Carlton Club on Bury Old Road.